mathematicalthinking/encompass/UPGRADE_NOTES.md

 - **Routes** Many of the routes are in the classic style, so should be upgraded to JS classes, although they all seem to work fine in Ember 4.5.
 - **Services** Most of the services are still in the classic style.
+- **Models** Several models include component-specific logic, including both derived properties (via get) and functions.
+Modern Ember encourages leaner models that focus on the data and their relationships.
+It would be best to trim down several of the models, pushing the specific logic out into the components.

 # Gotchas